BLOODY BUGGERING POXY HELLFIRE GOBSHITE!

 And ’twas then that I swooned.
 At the least, I have no memory of the next few breaths, until I came to myself sprawled athwart the cushioned bench, my heart galloping and my skin turned all to gooseflesh.
-My breath panted shallow and quick, like a beast at bay, and my lips curled around every curse and oath that I have ever heard, and all directed at Thomas Hobbes.
+My breath panted shallow and quick, like a beast at bay, and my lips curled around every curse and oath that I have ever heard, and all directed at Nicholas Hobbes.
 Fortunately, I spoke too low for the lady to hear, and I ceased as soon as I knew where and who I was, and gathered myself once more.
 That is to say: I ceased forming the words with my mouth, though they continued on marching in rank and column through my mind.
 They do it still, waving the flag of Hobbes before them.

 Kelly told me, once I had begged a drink stronger than water from the hospitable Master Rosenblum, of all that had befallen the day before – but one day!
 Curse the fates for that.
 Curse me for leaving that dragon-train, and for allowing myself to be taken and robbed.
 Had I been here one day earlier, then I would be the one sailing away aboard my ship, and not that walking mass of pig shite and brimstone.

 “They asked permission, Cap’n.
 Permission to come aboard.
 Said they had news of you – knew your name, Cap’n.
 Had it from Hobbes, I reckon.”

 I frowned at him.
 “You let those English bastards aboard?”